-There’s no shortage of things to do in Australia.
-If anyone knows that, it’s us, so here is what’s happening in your state this June.
+There’s no shortage of things to do in Australia this month.
+If anyone knows that it’s us, so here is what’s happening in your state this June.

 After ‘Pie Time in Pie-solation’ last year, this month-long celebration of Australia’s most iconic food is the perfect opportunity for domestic holidaymakers to come to the NSW Southern Pielands and rediscover one of the country’s greatest tourism destinations located just two hours from Sydney.